jlangch/venice/doc/readme/datatypes.md

 # Datatypes

-Venice has a rich set of data types (boolean, string, int, long, double, decimal, list, vector, set, and map).
+Venice has a rich set of data types (boolean, string, char, int, long, double, decimal, list, vector, set, and map).
 All data types share common features:

 - they are immutable
 - they support equals semantics